-After removing the equipment from its container(s), inspect it and report any damage to the local DIGITAL sales office.
-Inspect using the following procedure.
+After removing the equipment from its container(s), inspect it and report any damage to the responsible shipper and the local DIGITAL sales office.
+Inspect as follows:

 - 1. Inspect all switches, indicators, and panels for damage. - 2.
 Remove equipment covers where necessary and inspect for loose or broken modules, blower or fan damage, and loose nuts, bolts, screws, etc. - 3.
 Inspect the wiring side of logic panels for bent pins, broken wires, loose external components, and foreign material. - 4.
-Check the TE16 transport(s) for any foreign material that may have lodged in the take-up reel or other moving parts. - 5.
+Check the TE16 transport(s) for any foreign material that may have lodged in the take up reel or other moving parts. - 5.
 Check the TE16 power supply for proper seating of fuses and power connectors.